AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Alternative Casting Methods.md

 Compound casting is used for compound spells, which have more than one magic types.
 The spellcasting ability for compound spells is the highest of the magic types used, and during the casting both spell costs are expended in the same time.
 All requirements for both magic types must also be fulfilled.

->The following example is outdated:
-For example, in order to cast True Shot at 3rd level, one must both use a 3rd-level resonance, be able to use a 3rd-level theurgy spell and succeed on the repliance check.
-The caster's repliance will then decrease by 6.
+><u>Example:</u> In order to cast Nullify Intentions at 1st level, one must both use a 1st-level resonance and 2 mana.
-It should be noted that spell currencies used must be equal, and determine the spell level in which the spell is cast.
+>It should be noted that spell currencies used must be equal, and determine the spell level in which the spell is cast.

  - - -
 ## Coven Casting